lcomino64/Thesis/README.md

 - Run multiple containers per pod instead of 1 container per pod

 - Figure out how to get performance metrics
+    - Do completely software-based test (server-image)
+    - Then hardware FPGA test

 #### SCNP Jobs:
-~~- CLEANUP BUILD FOLDERS, AND DTS FILES. sTART AN ACTUAL PROJECT OUT OF THESIS REPO~~
+- Download Vivado, use vivado toolchain instead from now on

+- Build linux-on-litex to see hopefully if switching to Vivado fixed everything

-- Figure out why the json2dts generates extra unfounded node labels
+- Figure out why the json2dts generates extra unfounded node labels??

-- Make a dual-core Vexriscv processor
+- Make a dual-core VexRiscV SMP processor with these features:
+    - 100MHz sys-clk
+    - Ethernet
+    - xadc (for reading temps)
+    - AES Instruction Plugin

+- Generate Zephyr DTS overlay + config

+- Make a single custom LiteX target file with all of this ^^

+- Zephyr software:
-- Add AES-128-cbc encrypt/decrypt module to FPGA
+    - Add multicore utilisation

-- Get SCPNS to display a MAC address on ethernet

-- Set up unit testing for hardware configuration & Zephyr code
+    - Interface with AES instruction plugin
+    - Interface with Ethernet
+    - Interface with xadc
+    - Create Shell

 - Figure out how to get performance metrics